 But the sticker price is only the beginning.
 Another crucial factor you have to consider is the amount of money you’ll spend on maintenance and repairs over time.

-The folks at YourMechanic.com analyzed data on the cars they have serviced and calculated the median cost by brand.
+The team at YourMechanic.com analyzed data on the cars they have serviced and calculated the median cost by brand.

 BMW and Mercedes-Benz were the most expensive to maintain over 10 years, according to the data.
 Toyota, on the other hand, was the most economical manufacturer, costing about $5,500 to maintain over a decade.

-Ford, Chevy and Dodge all ended up somewhere in the middle, as you can see in their graphic:
+Ford, Chevy and Dodge all ended up somewhere in the middle.

 YourMechanic.com found that even within a certain brand name, some models were more expensive to maintain than others.
 The median cost to keep Chrysler’s Sebring running for over 10 years was more than $17,000!